Robert Clark (actor): Acting

 Clark's very first professional acting role was opposite hockey player Wayne Gretzky in a television commercial for Honey Comb cereal.
 Under his mother's guidance, he used his previous singing experience in auditions for stage productions such as Ragtime (1998) and Beauty and the Beast, though he lost the role in the latter to his brother.
 He subsequently managed to clinch a recurring role in the television show I Was a Sixth Grade Alien (starring his brother), and made several guest appearances in programs such as Eerie, Indiana: The Other Dimension (also starring his real-life brother), Real Kids, Real Adventures, and Twice in a Lifetime.

-Clark's acting career was unlimited to the small screen, however; in Superstar (1999), Clark was Eric Slater (Harland Williams) as a child.
+Clark's acting career was limited to the small screen, however; in Superstar (1999), Clark was Eric Slater (Harland Williams) as a child.
 He later won small parts in a few television movies: Switching Goals (1999) with Mary-Kate and Ashley Olsen, as a Goth in The Ride (2000), and in All-American Girl: The Mary Kay Letourneau Story (2000), as the son of real-life convicted child rapist Mary Kay Letourneau.

 In Rated X (2000), a fact-based film directed by and starring Emilio Estevez, Clark played the younger version of Charlie Sheen's character; a boy physically abused by his father who would grow up to become an adult film director.
 Following this, Clark had a more prominent role as a street windscreen wiper who donates his life savings of $4.30 to a murder investigation in the A&E Network's original film The Golden Spiders: A Nero Wolfe Mystery, the pilot for the A&E series A Nero Wolfe Mystery.
 Variety's Steve Oxman spoke highly of the production, calling the cast "a stellar ensemble" and noting that "the performances are more than the sum of their parts".